jonclayden/RNifti/README.md

 # [1] 457
 ```

 Notice that the sign of the top-left element of the xform has now flipped, and the value of the image at location (30,30,20) has changed because the data has been reordered.
-The equivalent x-location is now 67, which is the 30th element counting from the other end (96 - 30 + 1 = 67).
+The equivalent x-location is now 67, which is the 30th element counting in the other direction (96 - 30 + 1 = 67).

-This latter operation can be useful to ensure that indexing into several images with different native storage conventions will end up always have approximately the same meaning.
+This latter operation can be useful to ensure that indexing into several images with different native storage conventions will end up always having approximately the same meaning.
 It is non-destructive, because no interpolation of the data is performed.
 This means that the axes will not exactly align with the requested directions if the original image was oblique to the canonical axes, but conversely it ensures that no degradation in the image will result.
+(The [`RNiftyReg` package](https://github.com/jonclayden/RNiftyReg) can be used to apply an arbitrary rotation to an image and interpolate the data onto the new grid, if required.)

 ## Performance

 The `RNifti` package uses the robust NIfTI-1 reference implementation, which is written in C, to read and write NIfTI files.
-It also uses the standard NIfTI-1 data structure as its canonical representation of a file in memory.
-Together, these make the package extremely fast, as the following benchmark against packages [`AnalyzeFMRI`](https://cran.r-project.org/package=AnalyzeFMRI), [`ANTsR`](https://github.com/stnava/ANTsR),  [`neuroim`](https://cran.r-project.org/package=neuroim), [`oro.nifti`](https://cran.r-project.org/package=oro.nifti) and [`tractor.base`](https://cran.r-project.org/package=tractor.base) shows.
+It also uses the standard NIfTI-1 data structure as its canonical representation of an image in memory.
+Together, these make the package extremely fast, as the following benchmark against packages [`AnalyzeFMRI`](https://cran.r-project.org/package=AnalyzeFMRI), [`ANTsRCore`](https://github.com/ANTsX/ANTsRCore),  [`neuroim`](https://cran.r-project.org/package=neuroim), [`oro.nifti`](https://cran.r-project.org/package=oro.nifti) and [`tractor.base`](https://cran.r-project.org/package=tractor.base) shows.

 ```r
 installed.packages()[c("AnalyzeFMRI","ANTsRCore","neuroim","oro.nifti","RNifti",